Lori Vallow and Chad Daybell Officially Indicted for Murder of Her Children - E! Online

 "Local, state and federal law enforcement professionals and local and state prosecutors have worked tirelessly for nearly a year and a half to gather the facts and evidence necessary to bring forward charges on behalf of Tylee, JJ and Tammy," Blake added.
 "Due to the ongoing safety restrictions imposed by the courts during the pandemic, we just recently were given permission to present information to the Grand Jury for their review.
 They deliberated and determined there is probable cause to believe that the Daybells willfully and knowingly conspired to commit several crimes that led to the death of three innocent people."

 According to the press release announcing their indictments, authorities believe the crimes occurred sometime between Oct.
-26, 2018 to Jan.
+26, 2018 and Jan.
 15, 2020.
 The penalty for the most serious charges range from life in prison without the possibility of parole to the death penalty.

+The mysterious circumstances leading up to Lori and Chad's indictments were explored in the recent NBC Dateline podcast Mommy Doomsday.
+Read our exclusive interview with host Keith Morrison for his thoughts on the "shocking" case.

 E!
 News reached out to Chad and Lori's attorneys for comment and has not heard back.